e-jigsaw/kit-cpu-experiment/README.md

 kit-cpu-experiment
 ==================

-cpu experiment of kit infomation facluty
+CPU experiment of KIT Infomation facluty

+Build CPU for education simulator by C language